mongodb/docs/source/includes/backup/legacy-process-overview.rst

    In :term:`sharded clusters <sharded cluster>`, this occurs on each shard and on the config servers.

+   .. include:: /includes/backup/legacy-causes-of-initial-sync-restart.rst

 #.
 Takes snapshots of the ``data`` directory in a deployment as often
-   as your
-   :ref:`snapshot schedule <snapshot-frequency-and-retention>`
-   specifies and then transfers the snapshots to a storage system.
+   as your :ref:`snapshot schedule <snapshot-frequency-and-retention>` specifies and then transfers the snapshots to a storage system.

    .. note::